 by Contributors to Sears.com

-Our AssessmentBoth electric and gas leaf blowers are available at Sears.com, mostly Black & Decker models, but few attract 25 or more user comments and are rated 3 out of 5 stars or better.
-Standouts include the electric Toro Ultra Blower Vac, which earns an average rating of 4.5 out of 5 stars from more than 110 users.
+Our AssessmentBoth electric and gas leaf blowers are available at Sears.com, but few attract 50 or more user comments and garner average ratings of 4 out of 5 stars or better.
+An exception is the electric Toro Ultra Blower Vac, which earns an average rating of 4.5 out of 5 stars from more than 110 users.
 The electric Craftsman 24031 and backpack-style Craftsman 41AR4BEG799 also garner upwards of 50 reviews and high ratings.

 No Gas, No Problem: Stihl's Battery-Powered Tools Get the Job Done